3stadt/docker-sw-dev/README.md

 Dev environment stop: `docker-compose stop`
 Testing environment stop: `docker-compose -f docker-compose-testing.yml stop`

-Please note: Testing and dev environment must not be started at the same time
+Please note: Testing and dev environment must not be started at the same time.

 There are other useful commands listed below.
-Please note there is a GO tool `swdc` which simplifies the usage of these commands.
-Refer to n.dzoesch@shopware.com for further questions.
+Please note there is a cli tool `swdc` which simplifies the usage of these commands.
+Refer to user xenomorph in #shopware-offtopic on freenode for further questions.

 ```bash
 #Perform ant-configure on a project